 Steaming the face is a part of a typical facial treatment.
 A professional uses a steamer and infuses moist, warm air onto the face.
 This helps in opening your skin pores.
-Once the pores get open, the skin care professional can apply the treatments such as facial creams and masks more easily and in a much better way as they can be absorbed deeply in your skin.
+Once the pores get open, facial creams and masks can be applied more easily because they can be absorbed deeply in your skin.
 This provides better results.

 You can go for a facial treatment once a month to open your clogged pores and for an overall improvement of skin complexion and tone.